ovh/docs/pages/platform/databases/opensearch_01_capabilities/guide.en-gb.md

 #### Flexible storage

-you can increase the storage of your cluster up to the maximum allowed for a given reference.
+You can increase the storage of your cluster up to the maximum allowed for a given reference.
 Please refer to the [Resize your cluster storage guide](/pages/platform/databases/databases_11_resize_your_cluster_storage) for more information.

 #### Node template upgrade